MNabegh/mlbd-project/README.md

 ## Topic

-Characterisation of the emotional state of mind by studying the music consumption of a user and use this data to built a refined personalized ephemeral recommender system.
+Characterisation of the emotional state of mind by studying the music consumption of a user and leverage this data to built a refined personalized ephemeral recommender system.

 ## Research Questions